yohannd1/yohannd1/README.md

 other GitHub account) publish my projects and contribute to others'.

-Check out [my website](https://yohanandiamond.github.io/) for more detailed info on my projects>
+Check out [my website](https://yohanandiamond.github.io/) for more detailed info on my projects.

 Oh, and [I also do music :)](https://www.youtube.com/@SwapXFO)